 Anyway, the fourth novel, W.I.S.E.
 Men, features two support characters from The Persistence of Memory Trilogy, Graham Beech and Kevin Rye.
 When the trilogy (at the time, all one massive, unwieldy manuscript that Gary later helped me break up into three novels) was being beta read by dozens of readers, many of them expressed dismay at not getting to know my side characters better.
 They kept asking for stories about the rest of the gang.
 The most popular request I got was a story about Miriam Roth, and I’m slowly but surely getting to her, but the second most requested were Kevin and Graham.
 Readers wanted to know how Graham met his husband and why Kevin was such an ass much of the time.
 I kind of wondered about the latter myself, honestly.
 So, I explored his backstory as I wrote it, and interwove it with Graham’s journey.
 I essentially went on both men’s journeys of self-discovery.

-The plot of W.I.S.E. men, Gary pointed out, turned out to be secondary to the character arcs.
-That wasn’t to say that the plot was unimportant, it’s just that instead of the characters supporting the movement of the plot, the plot supported the growth of the characters.
-Gary saw no problem with this, at least not in theory.
+The plot of W.I.S.E.
+Men, Gary has pointed out, turned out to be secondary to the character arcs.
+That isn’t to say that the plot is unimportant, it’s just that instead of the characters supporting the movement of the plot, the plot supports the growth of the characters.
+Gary sees no problem with this, at least not in theory.
 Superheroes are genre books though, and genre books generally are plot rather than character-driven, and that’s what audiences tend to expect.
-Gary did point out that I am stylistically prone to stretching and subverting most genre conventions, and that was a very postmodern notion of storytelling, but not an uncommon one.
+Gary did point out that I am stylistically prone to stretching and subverting most genre conventions, and that is a very postmodern notion of storytelling, but not an uncommon one.
 He said to keep the structure more or less as-is (something a writer loves to hear from an editor!).

 The real problem though, is the character, herself.
 What motivates Miriam?
 How does she feel about her abilities and life’s trajectory beneath that outgoing, upbeat, and occasionally snarky exterior?
 What did she want to do prior to the event that gave her powers?
 How did she handle the powers and the new realities of her life?
 It occurred to me that I know very little about her.
 The only character that might be even more of a black box to me is Abioye.